Learn how to enable Application Impersonation in your organization's Microsoft Exchange environment using PowerShell

 You can now disconnect the Remote PowerShell session:

-Finally, perform a login using the service account to ensure that it is configured correctly.
+Finally, login using the service account to ensure that it is configured correctly.

 Go to Office Dev Center to learn more about using apps for Outlook for your organization